 From shoreline walks and flavour explorations to oral history circles, The Pulau Brani Project brings the island’s stories into the present through community-led events, creative workshops, and public dialogues.

-UPCOMING WAYS TO RECONNECT WITH THE ISLAND
+RECONNECT WITH THE ISLAND

 STAY CLOSE